logicxd/TicTacToeAI/README.md

  1. Bot's turn, `root` node: Wants to pick the highest score from children.
 It will populate the first child node, call it `A`, and get it's score.
 Next, it will have to find the score for the second child, call it `B`.

  2. Opponent's turn, node `B`: Wants to pick the lowest score from children.
 It has 3 child `B1, B2, B3`.
 It wants to iterate through each one of those to get the lowest score *BUT* it also knows that **the biggest score that the `root` node has found is from node `A`**.
-So we pass that biggest score to each of the children.
+It will also pass that biggest score as argument to each of the children.

  3. Bot's turn, node `B1`: Wants to pick the highest score.
 Re-iteration of step 1 and returns the biggest score to node `B`.